Service Directory is a service covered by Google's obligations set forth in the Data Processing and Security Terms.

 - Integration with Cloud DNS.
 Service Directory zones allow services to be made available on Virtual Private Cloud (VPC).

-- IAM Integration to assign and control service visibility and permissions
+- IAM integration to assign and control service visibility and permissions

-- Built-in gcloud command-line interface and Cloud Console support for interacting with Service Directory
+gcloudcommand-line tool and Cloud Console support for interacting with Service Directory

-- Cloud Monitoring and Cloud Logging integration for monitoring, auditing and debugging Service Directory operations
+- Cloud Monitoring and Cloud Logging integration for monitoring, auditing, and debugging Service Directory operations

 Why Service Directory